 Pennsylvania Battleground

 Marc Levy of the Associated Press reported Saturday on efforts by Pennsylvania Stands Up to create a progressive coalition in the state to encourage citizens to register and vote on issues of concern to working people-- jobs, education, poor schools, collapsing infrastructure, the young and many others left behind by divide-and-control politics.
-Read more here
+Read more here.

 Meanwhile the Trump Campaign announced it is opening 15 “Black Voices For Trump Community Centers” in Pittsburgh, Philadelphia and thirteen other cities to try and reach out to Black voters.
 Read the AP article here.